provideplatform/axiom/README.md

-# Baseline Protocol Instance (BPI) API & Systems Middleware
+# Axiom Protocol Instance API & Systems Middleware

-Production-grade, standards-compliant API and middleware implementation of the Baseline Protocol with support for various systems.
+Production-grade, standards-compliant API and middleware implementation of the Axiom Protocol with support for various systems.

 ## Documentation